7 Areas of Life to Set Goals in to Get Your Life Together

 2. Time

 Prioritization.
-The first step is to figure out which tasks are most important and need to be done first.
-To help with this, you can use a to-do list or a task management app.
+Start by choosing which tasks are most important and need to be done first.
+A to-do list or an app can help.

 Focus.
 Instead of trying to do many things at once, focus on one task at a time.
-This can help you get more done and feel less stressed.
+This can help you get more done.

 Time blocking.
 Set specific times for tasks like checking emails or having meetings.
 This can help you stay on track and avoid distractions.